 The pre-flight experience

-We timed our arrival to the airport pretty good this morning, allowing us ample time to relax in the American Airlines / OneWorld / Airspace lounge for a bit, and the flight was just about ready to board by the time we made our way back over to gate 48.
+We timed our arrival to the airport pretty good this morning, allowing us ample time to relax in the San Diego Aspire Lounge for a bit, and the flight was just about ready to board by the time we made our way back over to gate 48.
 That ended up working out pretty well because it was standing room only and we weren’t able to find a seat until just a few minutes until boarding began.

 The boarding process